2018 FIFA Club World Cup final: Venue

 Zayed Sports City Stadium in Abu Dhabi was announced as the venue for the final in May 2018, reprising its role as the final venue in 2009, 2010, and 2017.
 It is the largest stadium in the United Arab Emirates and is primarily used by the Emirati national football team.
-Zayed Sports City Stadium hosted the 1996 Asian Cup Final and is planned to host several matches in the 2019 AFC Asian Cup.
+Zayed Sports City Stadium hosted the 1996 Asian Cup final and is planned to host several matches in the 2019 AFC Asian Cup.
 It is also featured on the 200 Dirham banknote.
-The 43,000-seat stadium opened in 1980 and also hosted matches in the 2003 FIFA U-20 World Cup and the 2013 FIFA U-17 World Cup.
+The 43,000-seat stadium opened in 1980 and also hosted matches in the 2003 FIFA World Youth Championship and the 2013 FIFA U-17 World Cup.